zenecture/neuroflow/README.md

 The resulting vector has dimension = 1, as specified for the XOR-example.

-### Focus a Layer
+### Focusing

-We can put a focus on a layer to use it as the actual model output.
+We can put focus on a layer to use it as the actual model output.

 ```scala
 import neuroflow.dsl.Implicits._